Sign up for the 4patas club and enjoy exclusive discounts on dog-friendly trips and activities.

 · California: requires a valid health certificate (issued within the previous 10 days) and proof of rabies vaccination.
 CDFA – Animal Health

-· New York: requires a municipal license if you are going to reside for more than 30 days.
-Some apartments have restrictions based on breed or size.
-Some apartments have restrictions based on breed or size.
+· New York: requires a municipal license if you will reside for more than 30 days.
+Some apartments have restrictions by breed or size.

-Key recommendation: Before traveling, check the local regulations on the website of the department of agriculture or health of the state you are visiting.
+Key recommendation: Before traveling, check the local regulations on the website of the agriculture or health department of the state you are going to.
 If you cannot find the information, ask the U.S. consulate in Spain directly.

-Useful resources for planning your trip to the United States with your dog
+Useful Resources for Planning Your Trip to the United States with a Dog

-Traveling with your dog to the US can be much easier if you take advantage of the right resources.
-Here are some official links, recommended apps, and tools that can be very useful for both you and the pet-friendly accommodation you are staying at.
+Traveling with your dog to the U.S. can be much easier if you take advantage of the right resources.
+Here are official links, recommended apps, and tools that can be very helpful for both you and the pet-friendly accommodation you arrive at.

-· U.S. State Department - General information on international travel with pets, airlines, and regulations. (state.gov)
+· U.S. Department of State – General information on international travel with pets, airlines, and regulations. (state.gov)

-· List of regulations by state – on the USDA/APHIS website, you can check the additional requirements that may be imposed by the destination state. (aphis.usda.gov)
+· List of state regulations – on the USDA/APHIS website, you can check additional requirements that the destination state may impose. (aphis.usda.gov)

-· Maps of veterinarians near your destination: searchable by zip code or city.
+· Maps of veterinarians near the destination: searchable by zip code or city.

-· Pet travel checklist tool: you can create your own digital roadmap with tasks and documents (vaccinations, CVI, flight, transportation, etc.).
+· Pet travel checklist tool: you can create your own digital roadmap with tasks and documents (vaccinations, CVI, flight, carrier, etc.).

-When traveling to the US, it's a good idea to have a small local directory ready, for example:
+When traveling to the U.S., it's a good idea to have a small local directory prepared, for example:

 · Find a veterinarian certified for international travel in the city or state you are going to.

-· Identify dog-friendly accommodations that accept dogs (and preferably without breed or size restrictions).
+· Identify dog-friendly accommodations that accept dogs (preferably without breed or size restrictions).

-· Verify that these accommodations allow dogs in common areas, have space for walks, and adequate services.
+· Verify that those accommodations allow dogs in common areas, have space for walks, and provide adequate services.

-In summary: prepare this "kit" of resources from home and keep it as a printed digital file and also on your cell phone.
-And if you have the slightest doubt, consult directly with the U.S. consulate, embassy, or veterinary authority in the destination state.
+In summary: prepare this “resource kit” from home and keep it as a digital file, printed, and also on your phone.
+And if you have the slightest doubt, consult directly with the U.S. consulate, embassy, or the veterinary authority of the destination state.